xkunwu/xkunwu.github.io/pages/about/fear_nothing.md

 I am looking at myself; I am looking at my mind - farther than the ground, not a slight amount of fear is in sight.

 ### The Trial of the Troll
-Trolltunga literally means "Troll tongue", and the route to reach that tongue is not for the weak.
+Trolltunga means "Troll's tongue" - the route to that tongue is not for the weak.

-A heavy fog rose.
+The camping site came alive early in the morning.
+I joined the Nordic walk and began 3 hours rushing.
+The first rise was slippery stone steps: steep uphill, nearly deserted and full of mud.
+Then the second rise was covered with moss and snow, among patches of icy ponds.
+The trip was enjoyable at this stage: waterfalls running down snow-bergs in the background, then dropping into the calm lakes.

+It's getting hard on the third rise: the main trail was filled with thick mud, which can easily swallow people's shoes, while side tracks were covered by icy moss and snow.
+The last 3km was a nightmare: roads are not very distinguishable on the marsh, while many slopes are completely under ice.

+The weather was turning bad: icy rain kept dropping on my head.
+Then suddenly, a thick fog arose.
-I felt a bit lost: I kept my head down, watch out for pitfalls, and follow the trail of precursors.
+I felt a bit lost: only 10m's visibility around me.
+However, I expelled thoughts away from my mind, kept my head down to watch out for pitfalls, and followed the trail of precursors.

+When I finally arrived at the viewing platform, the fog suddenly vanished.
+I sat down on the tip of the tongue, enjoying the pleasant sunshine after the rain.

 ## Dive into the sea - overcome [Thalassophobia](https://en.wikipedia.org/wiki/Thalassophobia)

-I went to the red sea again, but on the other side this time.
+After 6 years, I went to the red sea again, but on the other side this time.

+When my diving couch asked if I have the problem of Thalassophobia, But I smiled and told him firmly: no.

 ### Look up from -30m
 I held my breath and turned my body upwards, so I can see the bright surface.